williechai/cg-gan/README.md

 4.python cggan_train_test.py

 5.test results are generated in "logs/", and synthesized face images can be found in "samples/"

+Refrences

+A Radford ， L Metz ， S Chintala.
+Unsupervised Representation Learning with Deep Convolutional Generative Adversarial Networks.
+In ICLR, 2016.